 We also have a Materials Recovery Facility at Western Road where for example, cans are separated into bales of aluminium or steel before leaving Kilmarnock.

-The Council also works with organisations such as Zero Waste Scotland to promote national waste minimisation initiatives such as Love Food Hate Waste.
+We also work with organisations such as Zero Waste Scotland to promote national waste minimisation initiatives such as Love Food Hate Waste.